zerodaycode/canyon-book/src/introduction.md

 # Introduction

 Most applications do not struggle with one SQL query.
-They struggle with the repetition around a hundred of them: opening connections, naming the same columns again, translating rows into Rust values, and keeping those pieces in step as the schema changes.
+They struggle with the repetition around a hundred of them: opening connections, naming columns again, translating rows into Rust values, and keeping everything in step as the schema changes.

 Canyon-SQL takes that repetitive work and generates it from the model you write.

 An entity in Canyon is an ordinary Rust struct annotated with its database identity.
+From that model, Canyon gives you several ways to work:

-Derives add row mapping, CRUD operations, and typed field names.
-When the generated operations are too narrow, a query builder lets you compose SQL while keeping values separate from the statement.
-You can also use a connection directly for SQL that does not fit either path.
+- Derives for row mapping, CRUD operations, and typed field names.
+- A query builder for filters, joins, and other queries that need more shape.
+- Direct connections for SQL that does not fit either path.

-Canyon is asynchronous and currently supports PostgreSQL, MySQL, and SQL Server.
-A project may enable more than one backend and configure several named datasources.
+Canyon is asynchronous and supports PostgreSQL, MySQL, and SQL Server.
+You can enable more than one backend and configure several named datasources.
 The first active datasource is the default; an explicit connection or datasource name lets an operation use another one.

+## Finding your way through the book

-This book follows the route an application usually takes: connect, define a model, read and write data, then reach for relationships and more expressive queries.
-Later chapters cover typed errors, direct SQL, and repository adapters.
-The examples use the current API of Canyon-SQL 0.5.1 and return `CanyonResult` rather than hiding failures with `unwrap()`.
+Start by connecting to a database and defining a model.
+Then read and write rows, explore relationships, and build more expressive queries.
+The later chapters cover typed errors, direct SQL, and repository adapters.
+Examples use the Canyon-SQL 0.5.1 API and return `CanyonResult` so failures remain visible.

-> Canyon's `migrations` feature is experimental and incomplete.
+> **About migrations:** Canyon's `migrations` feature is experimental and incomplete.
 It is not a production schema-management system.
-The [migrations chapter](./the_migrations.md) explains the present boundary; the rest of the book assumes tables already exist.
+The [migrations chapter](./the_migrations.md) explains its current boundary; the rest of the book assumes tables already exist.

-If you are new to Rust's asynchronous code, the [Async Book](https://rust-lang.github.io/async-book/) is useful background.
-You do not need to know how Canyon's procedural macros are implemented to use them, but it helps to remember that their generated code is still Rust: traits must be in scope, types must match, and a database error is not the same as an absent row.
+> **New to async Rust?** The [Async Book](https://rust-lang.github.io/async-book/) is useful background.
+You need not know how Canyon's procedural macros are implemented, but their generated code is still Rust: traits must be in scope, types must match, and a database error is not an absent row.

 Canyon-SQL is [MIT licensed](https://github.com/zerodaycode/Canyon-SQL/blob/main/LICENSE).
 The [source repository](https://github.com/zerodaycode/Canyon-SQL) and [book repository](https://github.com/zerodaycode/canyon-book) welcome corrections, especially when an example drifts from a tested API.